tusharkeshav/image-editor/README.md

 $ python3 image-edit.py
 ```
 ### Help:
-You can type help at any time during running of code to get to know more information about the function.
+- You can type <b>help</b> at any time during running of code to get to know more information about the function.